 HEU recognizes International Day for Persons with Disabilities – December 3

-Today, people around the world are recognizing the International Day for Persons with Disabilities – a day that was established by the United Nations (UN) to create awareness, understanding, and action for the legal and social rights of persons with disabilities.
+Today, people around the globe are recognizing the International Day for Persons with Disabilities – a day that was established by the United Nations to create awareness, understanding and action for the legal and social rights of persons with disabilities.

-An estimated 15 per cent of the global population – over one billion people – live with a disability, according to the World Health Organization’s 2015 statistics.
+An estimated 15 per cent of the world’s population – or one billion people – live with a disability, according to the World Health Organization’s 2013 statistics.

-The working group liaises with the Canadian Labour Congress and Council of Canadians with Disabilities to ensure Canada fulfills its obligations to protect the rights of people with disabilities.
+To build on that momentum, the working group has turned its attention internationally by joining with the Canadian Labour Congress and Council of Canadians with Disabilities to ensure Canada fulfills its obligations to protect the rights of people with disabilities.

 Although disability rights activists say Canada has a long way to go in supporting people with disabilities, who often find themselves in poverty and lacking adequate care, Canada was a pioneer in securing legal protections for people with disabilities through new language in the Canadian Charter of Human Rights and Freedoms.

-To find out what’s happening in your community to mark December 3, visit the Council of Canadians with Disabilities <http://www.ccdonline.ca/>.
+To find out what’s happening in your community to mark December 3, visit the Council of Canadians with Disabilities.